CrevasseCrew/crevassecrew/docs/posts/panos_api_auth.md

 The preferred method for authenticating against the PANOS API is to generate an API key.
 This ensures that the username and password is only passed once to the device and subsequent API queries pass the timebound API key which will expire (as long as you have properly set an API key lifetime) .
 To generate an API key can use the /api/$type=keygen URL path on your Palo Alto appliance.

 !!! note
     If you're using special characters in the password, cURL may require that you use different options such as --data-urlencode for submitting form data.
-This will ensure that cURL interpret the special characters as part of the value associated with a form field and not part of the parametization of the key/value pairs.
+This will ensure that cURL interpret the special characters as part of the value associated with a form field and not part of the parametrization of the key/value pairs.
 In the below example the password has an & character which would fail when using the -d cURL flag but is successfully passed when using --data-urlencode.
 Python's Request module already URL encodes the data values, so no additional changes are required.

 !!! warning
     Follow best practices when handling any form of credential/secret in code.
 The intent of this post is not meant to cover secure code practices, but to provide examples of working with the Palo Alto PANOS API.